Christos2424/Christos2424/README.md

 Hello there!
 I'm Christos Antoniadis

 A 20-year-old programmer studying at S.A.E.K.
-Koufalion, where I’m honing my skills in software development and diving into the world of code.
+Koufalion, where I’m honing my skills in software development and code.
 My goal is to become a backend developer, crafting robust systems and scalable solutions that power the digital world.

 What I’m up to:

 Learning the fundamentals of Java, Python, C, and C++ to build a strong coding foundation.

-Developing my own game using Godot Engine, blending creativity with technical challenges to bring ideas to life.

 Developing my own e-shop made with html,css,js,python flask and sql.

+Developing my own game using Godot Engine.

 Exploring backend frameworks and tools to sharpen my expertise in server-side development.